moodmant/launchcode-java-class/pset3/README.md

 * encode
 * decode
-* createEncodeMap
-* createDecodeMap

 #Implementing your interface

 Once you are satisfied with your interface, you should implement it.
 Create a `Caesar` class and a `Vignere` class that implement your interface.

-For the map creation methods, you should have your objects create `HashMaps` with a mapping of each character of the alphabet to the character it would be encoded/decoded to.
+For the Caesar cipher, you should create two additional methods: `createEncodeMap` and `createDecodeMap`.
+These methods should create `HashMaps` with a mapping of each character of the alphabet to the character it would be encoded/decoded to.
 For example, if created a Caesar Cipher with a key of 1, the encode map could be used like this:

 `Map<String, String> encodeMap = c.createEncodeMap();
 System.out.println(encodeMap.get("a");//would print "b"`